Is Samarkand Worth Visiting? The Lowdown

 Sher-Dor Madrasah

-The Sher-Dor madrasah (the one on the right when you enter Registan Square) was built to reflect the design of the opposite madrasah, Ulughbel.
+The Sher-Dor madrasah (the one on the right when you enter Registan Square) was built to reflect the design of Ulughbel, the opposite madrasah.

-A hunting scene is represented on the Sher-Dor portal of an animal from the cat family, a tiger with the mane of a lion overseen by the beams of an ascending solar face.
+The Sher-Dor portal represents a hunting scene with an animal from the cat family: a tiger with the mane of a lion, overseen by the beams of an ascending solar face.

 facade-of-Sher-Dor,-Registan-Square